Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Introduction

-At the end of this paper, we introduce a new invariant of swallowtails called {\it limiting singular curvature\/} $\tau_s$, which is related to the cuspidal curvature of orthogonal projection of the singularities.
+At the end of this paper, we introduce a new invariant of swallowtails called {\it limiting singular curvature\/} $\tau_s$, which is related to the cuspidal curvature of the orthogonal projection of the swallowtail singularities (cf.\ Corollary~\ref{cor:projection}).